-On December 19, 2020, the Government of Canada announced the draft of the Clean Fuel Regulations, which is expected to come into force in December 2022.
+The Clean Fuel Regulations came into force in June 2022.
 The aim of this regulation is (i) to lower the GHG emissions from various liquid fossil fuels by requiring producers or importers of gasoline, diesel, kerosene, and light and heavy fuel oils ("primary suppliers") to lower the carbon intensity of such fuels; and (ii) provide a framework for primary suppliers and those who voluntarily participate in the compliance credit market to create and trade credits to the extent they avoid lifecycle emissions of such fuels.
 Notwithstanding that compliance requirements only apply to liquid fuels, the Clean Fuel Regulations provide a framework for credit creation applicable to gaseous fuels as well.
 The regulation sets a baseline carbon intensity for each type of liquid fossil fuel, against which the primary suppliers must make annual carbon intensity reductions.
 Starting in 2022, each primary supplier must reduce the carbon intensity by the prescribed amount.
+In 2023, that amount is 91.5 gCO2e/MJ for gasoline fuels and 89.5 gCO2e/MJ for diesel fuels.